torquebox/torquebox.org/news/2011-02-25-using-rvm-with-torquebox.md

 ## Setting Up Your Development Environment
 TorqueBox runs on some pretty awesome foundations like JBossAS and JRuby, both of which we ship with the [continuous integration builds][ci].
 With RVM, however, we'll install our own JRuby and use that.
 It's all the same to TorqueBox as long as we twist the right knobs.
-First let's install JRuby under RVM &mdash;
+First let's install JRuby under RVM &#8212;
 TorqueBox currently requires 1.5.6, so that's what we'll install.

     $ rvm install jruby-1.5.6